aar0nTw/dotvim/README.md

 # Gabrielle.vim

-Garberielle.vim is a complete vim setting and toolbox for computers of aar0n :D
+Garberielle.vim is a complete vim settings and toolbox for computers of aar0n :D

 ## Plugins list